pingcap/tidb-dashboard/CONTRIBUTING.md

 - Submit a pull request.
 - Your PR must receive LGTMs from two maintainers.

+More specifics on the coding flow are in [development](./docs/development.md).

 Thanks for your contributions!

 ### Code style